 Astori doctors accused of manslaughter

-ROME - Two doctors have been accused of manslaughter as the investigation into the death of former Fiorentina captain Davide Astori was closed Tuesday.
+Florence - Two doctors have been accused of manslaughter as the investigation into the death of former Fiorentina captain Davide Astori was closed Tuesday.

 Davide Astori, a fan and club favourite who made 91 appearances for Fiorentina, was found dead in his hotel room on 4 March 2018 after suffering a cardiac arrest aged 31 as the Viola travelled to an away game against Udinese.